automateps/AutomatePS/Docs/New-AMDatabaseCondition.md

 # New-AMDatabaseCondition

 ## SYNOPSIS
-Creates a new AutoMate Enterprise database condition.
+Creates a new Automate database condition.

 ## SYNTAX